newtelco/CompanyVacations/README.md

 5. Run `npm run start:dev`
   > This will run `nodemon` - a nice live reloading dev server on port 7666
 6. Visit `http://localhost:7666`

+## To-Dos

+1. I want to make this more "multi-tenant" friendly.
+If anyone has any experience putting more variables into .html, etc. which can be filled based on a .env config value, or something similar, please let me know!

+Many of these things in my specific implementation were swapped out via `sed` commands in my .gitlab-ci.yml build process.
+But that obviously doesnt exist automatically for all users of this application..

+2. Language Strings - I know this is currently kind of a mix between German / English.
+All the important strings / text are in English, but some variable names and such are still in German.
+This definitely needs to be cleaned up and possibly all strings pulled out into another file so that it can be easily translated.

+3. Rethink database requirement - I think there is so little DB access / requirements that we could get away with running this with a simply SQLite DB.
+Since I dont have much experience with it though I dont know where the cutoff is to where you should use a legit mysql db and if this application exceeds that limit.
+It would definitely make setup and management thereof much easier.

 ## Contributing